zowe/docs-site/docs/extend/lifecycling-with-zwesvstc.md

 ### Configure

-Each component is optional to instruct Zowe runtime to configure itself with a USS command defined in manifest `commands.configure`.
+Each component can optionally instruct Zowe runtime to configure itself with a USS command defined in manifest `commands.configure`.
 If this is not defined, for backward compatible purpose, a call to its `/bin/configure.sh` script will be executed if it exists.

 If the component has manifest defined, some configure actions will be performed automatically based on manifest definition: